 Small grants of up to $500 support start-up and one-time expenses (materials, stipends, and so on), but do not cover ongoing operational costs.
-(CATL Faculty are willing to consult with you about other sources of possible funding for ongoing projects.)
+CATL Faculty are also willing to consult with you about other sources of possible funding for ongoing projects.

-Application: Mini-Grant Application.
+Application: Closed until February 2024.
 (Note that recipients of mini-grants are limited to one per fiscal year.)

-Deadlines: Proposals are now being accepted on a rolling basis for spring and summer 2022 grants.
-Applications will be reviewed by a faculty committee on or around the 15th of each month.
+Deadlines: Proposals are accepted on a rolling basis.
+Applications will be reviewed on or around the 15th of each month.
+Closed until February 2024.

-Accessing Funding: If you are awarded a grant, the Mini-Grant Reimbursement Form can be completed and sent to the CATL Program Coordinator (along with applicable receipts) for reimbursement.
-This can be done electronically by emailing firstname.lastname@example.org or through campus mail to Campus Box 2610.
-If you have questions about additional ways to access funding, please call the CATL Program Coordinator at x5106 or email email@example.com.
+Accessing Funding: Once you are awarded a grant, you can request reimbursement by completing the Mini-Grant Reimbursement Form and submitting it along with applicable receipts to the CATL Program Coordinator at email@example.com or through campus mail to Campus Box 2610.
+If you have questions about additional ways to access funding, please call the CATL Program Coordinator at x5106 or email firstname.lastname@example.org.

 More information: Contact Jill McSweeney.